 For inquiries concerning the examination, please ask the Support Office for the fields of Humanities and Social Sciences (Letters) in the Graduate School of Humanities and Social Sciences, Hiroshima University.
-E-mail: bun-gaku-sien@office.hiroshima-u.ac.jp Office hours: 8:30 am to 5:15 pm on weekdays, excluding

-Saturdays, Sundays, national holidays, summer holidays (August 11 to August 16) and year-end and New Year holidays (December 29 to January 3).
+E-mail: bun-gaku-sien@office.hiroshima-u.ac.jp Office hours: 8:30 am to 5:15 pm on weekdays, excluding Saturdays, Sundays, national holidays and year-end and New Year holidays (December 29 to January 3).